bartoszlorek/dnd/README.md

 ## Usage

-First of all combine `nodeReducer` with rest of application reducers to manage node's state.
-And then use `resolveRules` as a middleware.
+First combine `nodeReducer` with other reducers to manage node's state.
+And then use `resolveRules` as a middleware when creating a store.

 ```
-import { combineReducers } from 'redux'
+import { createStore, combineReducers, applyMiddleware } from 'redux';
-import Node, { nodeReducer, resolveRules } from './Node'
+import Node, { nodeReducer, resolveRules } from './Node';

 const reducers = combineReducers({
     nodes: nodeReducer,
     ...
-})
+});

-const store = createStore(reducers, {}, applyMiddleware(resolveRules)
+const store = createStore(
+    reducers, {},
+    applyMiddleware(resolveRules)
+);
 ```

 The `name` is required string value, unique for all nodes.
-Rest props are optional.
+The rest of props are optional.

 ```
 <Node name='string' [optional props]>...</Node>